ajbrookhouse/WSU_PlantBio_ML/README.md

 - [ ] Install Miniconda [here](https://docs.conda.io/en/latest/miniconda.html) following their instructions.

 - [ ] Open the anaconda prompt.
 You should be able to find this in the windows start menu with your other programs.
-Either search for it, or look in the folder most likely called "Anaconda 3 (64-bit)"
+Either search for it, or look in the folder most likely called "Anaconda 3 (64-bit)" Another way to find it is by clicking the start menu / press the windows key, start typing miniconda, and select "Anaconda Prompt (Miniconda3)"

 - [ ] Set miniconda's working directory to where you want to install the program by typing the following command with out the <>.
 You can install the program wherever you want, just remember where you choose to install it.
 The default is to install it in your C:\\Users\\YourUsername folder.
 If you are ok with that location, skip this next step.